haondt/OpenAI-Solutions/notes/RLintro.md

-p(s',r|s,a) = the probability of arriving in state s' and receiving reward r when taking action a in state s pi[s] = the ideal action to take in state s given policy pi Q[s,a] or Q[s] = the value of state s or the value of taking action a in state s
+p(s',r|s,a) = the probability of arriving in state s' and receiving reward r when taking action a in state s pi[s] = the ideal action to take in state s given policy pi Q[s,a] or Q[s] = the value of state s or the value of taking action a in state s gamma = the discount rate. typically 0.9 if discounted, 1 if undiscounted, 0 if agent is myopic.
+The larger the discount, the more the agent is concerned with future rewards.
+This should be configured in respect to whether or not the agents current decisions affect its future state(s). epsilon = random chance of agent performance an exploration (random) movement.
+Typically 0.1 for epsilon-greedy action selection alpha = stepsize, amount to adjust value function by when learning new information. typically 0.5
 ```

 1. # Action Selection